unix-supremacist/Amadeus/README.md

 ### Window Manager

-this will be a minimized fork of dwm with some creature comforts, xresources support and improved floating window mode, not to say that floating windows will be first priority.
+this will be a minimized fork of dwm with some creature comforts, no bar, xresources support and improved floating window mode, not to say that floating windows will be first priority.

+### Clock

+have the DE give a time notification every hour.

 ### Terminal Emulator